 UpperSolv™ identifies a formulations strategy to maximise success in the clinic.

-Many drugs undergoing clinical trials fail due to insufficient bioavailability, as a result it is therefore apparent that low bioavailability risk mitigation must occur during the earlier stages of drug formulation development in order to reduce time to clinic, maximise development budgets and halt the premature dropping of promising molecules.
+Many poorly soluble drugs undergoing clinical trials fail due to insufficient bioavailability, as a result it is therefore apparent that low bioavailability risk mitigation must occur during the earlier stages of drug formulation development in order to reduce time to clinic, maximise development budgets and halt the premature dropping of promising molecules.

 Developing a strong understanding early in drug development is key to preventing common reasons for failure and producing enabled formulations to maximise outcomes.
 Our early formulation platform, UpperSolv™ outlines a parallel integrated formulation and biopharmaceutical screening protocol that can rapidly compare a range of enabling formulation strategies that can be translated into clinical processes and products.

 UpperSolv™ is a signposted pathway to rapid, tailored screening of small quantities of API, the manufacture of prototype formulations using a range of scalable enabling technologies and comparison of the biopharmaceutical performance via a PK assessment.

 The poor water solubility of an API can be characterised by either of the following mechanisms:

 A. Dissolution rate limited, where the surface area to particle volume is too high.

 B. Solubility rate limited, where the API is in a stable state (e.g. in a crystalline form).

 When poor water solubility is limited by its dissolution rate, simple particle size reduction resulting in an increased surface area is likely to improve its solubility and in many this is sufficient to achieved the required exposure.
 This particle size reduction is readily accomplished by micronisation which is a well established and easy to access manufacturing operation.